 - Color - the color of the horse.
 Some colors are more rare than others and some people prefer certain horse colors.
 In Hawku you can specify either color or rarity.
 You can also check for a supercoat which is a unique coating in children that can occasionally happen when two parents with the exact same color mate.

 NOTE: Hawku intentionally filters its key race data to only paid races.
 Free races are far easier to win and paid races will be much more indicative of a horse’s future success.
 (Without this filter, sellers can stage a 6% losing horse as a 15% winner by just racing in free races).
-Our research has shown the best purchasers in Zed limit their data to only paid races.
-With that in mind, Hawku still allows you to explore include free race data on an individual horse’s page.
+Our research has shown the best purchasers in ZED limit their data to only paid races.
+With that in mind, Hawku still allows you to explore include free race data both on a listings page and an individual horse’s page.